paramify/support/docs/risk-solutions.md

 ## Risk Solution Generation

 Paramify is introducing a new opt-In Risk Solution generation tool that is built with Llama to offer suggestions for creating Risk Solutions from your Custom Responses (control requirement specific response).
 To opt-in contact your client success representative or our sales team [here.](https://www.paramify.com/contact-us) We do not use any of your data to train the model.
 The Risk Solution generation tool is self-hosted to prevent Third Party access and to establish a secure environment.

+## Element Generation

+Paramify is introducing a new opt-In Element generation tool that is built with Llama to offer suggestions for potenmtial Elements that are found in your Risk Solutions or Custome Responses (control requirement specific response).
+To opt-in contact your client success representative or our sales team [here.](https://www.paramify.com/contact-us) We do not use any of your data to train the model.
+The Element Generation generation tool is self-hosted to prevent Third Party access and to establish a secure environment.